New Jersey Disorderly Persons Offenses by Class and Sentences

 This article will discuss disorderly and petty disorderly persons offenses, including possible sentences and sentence alternatives.
 Learn more about indictable offenses in New Jersey Felony (Indictable Offense) Crimes by Class and Sentences

-How New Jersey Classifies Disorderly Persons Offenses
+How New Jersey Classifies and Punishes Disorderly Persons Offenses

 In New Jersey, offenses punishable by less than six months' imprisonment fall under the classification of disorderly persons offenses.